 two scenarios.
-Then, Section 4.2 turns to the modeling results exemplifying the impact of geopolitical
+Section 4.2 turns to the modeling results indicating the impact of geopolitical

 tensions on LNG importers and exporters.
 In particular, it shows the supply share of importers on the European demand in 4.2.1 for the different cases, the liquefaction utilization rate of exporters in 4.2.2, and the supply share of the European domestic production equipped with CCS in 4.2.3.
 These results are shown for both scenarios and all cases.